PeachyPeony/technigo-project-pizzabot/README.md

 ### 5. Confirm the order
 Finally, the user can confirm or cancel the order.
 If the order is confirmed, the program displays a message saying that the meal will be prepared.
 If the user cancels the order the program displays a message confirming the order has ben cancelled.

+## Stretch goal: Refractoring
+After completing the orgiginal Pizzabot, I chose to complete the optional stretch goal of refactoring the code.
+The original Pizzabot uses `if`, `else if` and `else` statements and is kept in: script.js The refactored version is kept separately in: switch.js

+In switch.js I replaces the if/else statements with switch, case and default statements while keeping the original functionality.
+Keeping both files makes it possible to compare the original and refactored versions.

+## Technologies used
+- HTML
+- CSS
+- JavaScript

+## What I learned
+Through this project I practised:
+- Declaring and using variables
+- Getting user input with prompt()
+- Displaying information with alert()
+- Using conditional statements
+- Working with switch and case
+- Using break and default
+- Using nested switch statements
+- Refactoring existing code
+- Testing and debugging JavaScript